CHOICE ABOVE ALL OTHER

 (Alma 43:44)

-What could possibly have inspired this imagery among ancient peoples of A National Geographic article (December 2005), section heading "UNKTEHILA, MONSTERS IN NATIVE AMERICA" (pg 74) relates how native American discoveries of fossilized remains of prehistoric marine reptiles, may have inspired legends of a terrible battle between the Wakinyan (Thunder beings) and the evil Unktehila (Water monsters).
+peoples, of a battle with dragons A National Geographic article (December 2005), section heading "UNKTEHILA, MONSTERS IN NATIVE AMERICA" (pg 74) relates how native American discoveries of fossilized remains of prehistoric marine reptiles, may have inspired legends of a terrible battle between the Wakinyan (Thunder beings) and the evil Unktehila (Water monsters).

 |